MilimTheTrueOne/tiny-ml/README.md

     for x in 0..100 {
         for y in 0..100 {
             inputs.push([x as f32, y as f32]);
-            // we want this to be a classifier, so we ask it for a result greater zero or smaller zero outputs.push(
+            // we want this to be a classifier, so we will give -1 for in the circle
+            // and +1 for in the circle
+            outputs.push(
                 if (x as f32).abs() + (y as f32).abs() < RADIUS{
-                    Expectation::SmallerZero
+                    Expectation { expected: [1.0]}
                 } else {
-                    Expectation::GreaterZero
+                    Expectation { expected: [-1.0]}
                 }
             )
         }